fish-hue/EZ-Monitor-Mode-On-Off/README.md

 # mmoo
-# Turn Monitor Mode on and Off with a simple script.
+# Turn WiFi Monitor Mode on and Off with a simple script.

 In the terminal run: git clone https://github.com/fish-hue/mmoo.git